-Today there are a number of more targeted outbound email strategies that you can use to directly reach a higher number of qualified prospects with a more clearly focused and customized message – making it far more likely that you will get more responses and ultimately catch more fish.
+Today there are a number of more targeted outbound email marketing strategies that you can use to directly reach a higher number of qualified prospects with a more clearly focused and customized message – making it far more likely that you will get more responses and ultimately catch more fish.

 This is why the use of outbound email should still be a key piece of your overall marketing strategy at all stages of the sales funnel.